cheqd/cheqd-node/architecture/adr-list/adr-002-identity-transactions.md

 - **DID**: the hardcoded string `did:` to indicate the identifier is a DID
 - **`cheqd` DID method**: the hardcoded string `cheqd:` indicating that the identifier uses the `cheqd` DID method specification.
 - **Namespace**: A string that identifies the name of the primary cheqd ledger ("mainnet"), followed by a `:`.
 The namespace string may optionally have a secondary ledger name prefixed by a `:` following the primary name.
 If there is no secondary ledger element, the DID resides on the primary ledger ("mainnet"), else it resides on the secondary ledger.
 By convention, the primary is a production ledger while the secondary ledgers are non-production ledgers (e.g. testnet) associated with the primary ledger.
 - **Namespace Identifier**: A self-certified identifier unique to the given cheqd DID ledger namespace.
-To be self-certifying, the identifier must be derived from the initial `verkey` associated with the identifier.

 The components are assembled as follows: